 - No language prerequisite

-This option, SU Abroad's broadest and most popular program in Florence, easily accommodates students of all majors.
+This option, Syracuse Abroad's broadest and most popular program in Florence, easily accommodates students of all majors.
 Students select from courses in arts and sciences and business, along with an Italian language course.
 As an added feature, students are encouraged to take advantage of internship opportunities in Florence.

 (3 credits; optional for all students)

-SU Florence offers students the opportunity to participate in a 3-credit Signature Seminar
+Syracuse Florence offers students the opportunity to participate in a 3-credit Signature Seminar

 , Greek Odyssey.
 Enhance your semester abroad by navigating the Mediterranean to chart the artistic, cultural, and political origins of Western culture.
 From morning until night, your classroom will be whatever port, piazza, or ancient temple the day’s journey leads you to.
 The seminar takes place prior to the start of the semester courses in the fall, and at the conclusion of semester courses in the spring.